Bulletin Announcements

 We’re also seeking:

-• Coffee Hour Leads: A small team is forming to maintain the online signup and send reminder emails.
+• Coffee Hour Hospitality Team: A small team (5 ideally) is forming to maintain the online signup and send reminder emails.
 Interested?
-Email Mark Popham at markpopham@gmail.com or Susan Darwin at mail@susandarwin.com
+Email Mark Popham at markpopham@gmail.com

 • Coffee Hour Baking Team: Love to bake?
 Share your delicious gifts by preparing occasional treats for Coffee Hour through a fun quarterly baking party here at St. George’s!
 Interested?
 Email Tina Kelly at tinakelleywriter@gmail.com